yaya-mamoudou/Digital_Renter_Intern_Task/README.md

 To start this project i used the following steps (after setting up my react native coding environment):

 1. npx react-native init DRTASK
+2. cd DRTASK
-2. react-native run-android
+3. react-native run-android
-3. npm start
+4. npm start

 ## List of Libraries used

 1. react-native-vector-icons: i used this package to get icons
 2. @react-navigation/material-top-tabs : to produce a top tab bar in the app

 ## Output for first screen

 ![Screenshot_1624646612](https://user-images.githubusercontent.com/57509871/123485041-44a66900-d601-11eb-9406-b306626dc010.png)

 ## Output for Second screen

 ![Screenshot_1624646638](https://user-images.githubusercontent.com/57509871/123485334-d01ffa00-d601-11eb-9120-d85058dd9008.png)

 ## Steps to run this app: